-The exchange supports several payment methods; with its offering of local currency payments one of the great reasons people favour the platform.
-Note however that support for some of the payment options is not universal.
-There are restrictions and it is good to find out what payment method is allowed in your country or location.
+The exchange supports several payment methods; its offering of local currency payments make it one of the great reasons people favour the platform.
+Note, however, that support for some of the payment options is not universal.
+There are restrictions, and it is good to find out what payment method is allowed in your country or location.

 Fees associated with these payment options may vary.

 Coinbase offers some of the highest limits in the industry if an account is verified.
 Unverified accounts get very low limits.
 US residents have up to $50,000 in daily BTC purchases, while those in the EU have a daily limit of up to €30,000.